The Deadly Trackers

 The Deadly Trackers is a 1973 American Western film directed by Barry Shear and starring Richard Harris, Rod Taylor and Al Lettieri.
 It is based on the novel Riata by Samuel Fuller.

 Plot

-Sheriff Sean Kilpatrick (Harris) is a pacifist.
-He is compelled to go against everything he has stood for to bring death to a gang of outlaws, led by the ruthless Brand (Taylor), to avenge the deaths of his wife and son, murdered by the gang when it robbed the bank in Kilpatrick's town.
-In Mexico, his hunt is challenged by his noble sheriff counterpart (Lettieri), who is interested only in carrying out the law - not vengeance.
+Sheriff Sean Kilpatrick is a pacifist.
+He is compelled to go against everything he has stood for to bring death to a gang of outlaws, led by the ruthless Frank Brand, to avenge the deaths of his wife and son, murdered by the gang when it robbed the bank in Kilpatrick's town.
+In Mexico, his hunt is challenged by his noble sheriff counterpart, Gutierrez, who is interested only in carrying out the law - not vengeance.